Royal National Orthopaedic Hospital NHS Trust,

 The Imaging Centre currently performs scans on an average of 60,000 patients per year, and referral rates and demand for its service are steadily increasing.
 The workload within the department is also becoming increasingly complex.

-In order to cater for the increase in demand for its service, the Imaging Centre needs to purchase several pieces of high tech scanning equipment - including 2 MRI scanners, a SPECT-CT scanner, and X-ray and ultrasound equipment – and suites in which to house it.
-These suites will increase the efficiency of the department dramatically, cutting waiting times in many cases from 8 weeks to between 1 and 2 weeks.
+In order to cater for the increase in demand for its service, the Imaging Centre needs to purchase several pieces of high tech scanning equipment.
+This equipment will increase the efficiency of the department dramatically, cutting waiting times in many cases from 8 weeks to between 1 and 2 weeks.

 The RNOH Charity.
 Registered Charity Number 226955